Rexe0/BetterSurvival/README.md

 **Villagers:**
 - Wandering traders will now offer to buy 2-3 exotic items for emeralds
 - Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h), Metal Detector (Detects any ores a few blocks under you when held), a Fish Codex (see Fishing section)
- -Wandering Traders will now always sell either Cannabis or Coca Leaves
+- Wandering Traders will now always sell either Cannabis, Coca Leaves or Yeast
 - Wandering Traders are now guaranteed to spawn every 10 in game days after the first Spring

 **Minecarts:**